HiDeoo/ts-playground-block/README.md

 > **Warning**
 >
-> GitHub Blocks is currently an experimental technical preview.
-It is not available to all GitHub users and may change at any time.
+> GitHub Blocks is currently an experimental technical preview and may change at any time.

 ## Planned Features